aces/Loris/modules/dataquery/test/TestPlan.md

 The user can navigate to `Define Fields` in 2 ways:

 1. Click on `Continue to Define Fields` in the `Instructions` pane.
-2. Click on `Modify Fields` in `Next Steps`
+2. Click on `Modify Fields` in `Next Steps`.

-- Within the `Instructions` pane, Click on `Continue to Define Fields`
+- Within the `Instructions` pane, Click on `Continue to Define Fields`.
-   1. Assert that you are taken to `>Define Fields`
+   1. Assert that you are taken to `>Define Fields`.
-   2. Return to the splash page by clicking `>Data Query Tool` and click `Modify Fields` in the `Next Steps` window.
-Assert that it replicates the behaviour of clicking `Continue to Define Fields`
+   2. Return to the splash page by clicking `>Data Query Tool` and click `Modify Fields` in the `Next Steps` .window.
+Assert that it replicates the behaviour of clicking `Continue to Define Fields`.
    3. Assert that the `Available Fields` `field (which says "Select a category") shows 'No options'.
-   4. Assert that `PSCID - Project Candidate Identifier` is selected **by default** in the `Selected Fields` [ISSUE : do we need to include both the acronym and the full ?]
+   4. Assert that `PSCID - Project Candidate Identifier` is selected **by default** in the `Selected Fields`.
-   5. Click on `Clear` and assert that the list is cleared (empty)
+   5. Click on `Clear` and assert that the list is cleared (empty).
-   6. Click on the trash can icon [image] in the `Selected Fields` section and assert that the screen goes blank (MAKE ISSUE HERE - you can't navigate)
+   6. Click on the trash can icon [image] in the `Selected Fields` section and assert that the screen goes blank.
-[OTHER ISSUE: does the screen need to scroll to an imprcise vertical point indicating that the field has been erased ???]
-   7. Click `Run Query` and assert that you get a swalfire error and hit `ok`
+   7. Click `Run Query` and assert that you get a swalfire error and hit `ok`.
-   8. After hitting `ok`, assert that you are now in `View Data` [insert image]
+   8. After hitting `ok`, assert that you are now in `View Data` [insert image].

 ***********************************************************
 Go to : [Global Table of Contents](#table-of-contents)